ashishakya/graphql/Readme.md

     - List are defined with a type modifier [] that wraps object types, scalars and enums.
 5. Mutation
 6. Enum

+# Passing Arguments
+- It is common to pass arguments to an endpoint in a graphql Api
+- The argument in the schema language, typechecking happens automatically.
+- Each argument must be named and have a type.